dcord2/OpenGL-Room/README.md

 The .exe and is in the folder called Release:
 To run the program put the you need to put the resources folder with the shader files is in the same directory as the .exe

+Controls:
+-Move your view around with the mouse and WASD
+-The light source can be moved around with the arrow keys and m/n -1/2/3 will change the background color
+-Escape quits

 /////////////////////////////////////////////////////////////////////

 Source code is in the folder called Project3: